 Build exam stamina

-HL students face 6 hours of exams across three papers.
-Practise under timed conditions regularly - not just individual questions, but full papers in sequence.
+HL students face 4.5 hours of external exam time across Paper 1 and Paper 2.
+Practise under timed conditions regularly - not just individual questions, but full Paper 1A, Paper 1B, and Paper 2 blocks in sequence.
 The fatigue factor in a 2.5-hour Paper 2 is real and can be trained away.

 Use past IB papers strategically